beginning of content

 What happens during gender affirming surgery?

 There are many different gender affirming surgeries and procedures.
-They may include making changes to your face, chest, genitals, or other body parts.
+They may include making changes to your:

 For people assumed male at birth, feminising surgeries may include:

-Bottom surgery is called ‘genital reconfiguration surgery’.
-This was previously known as ‘sex reassignment surgery’ or ‘gender confirmation surgery’.
-The name change shows that your genitals don’t define your sex or gender.
+Bottom surgery (genital reconfiguration surgery) involves changes to the genitals.
+This was previously known as 'sex reassignment surgery' or 'gender confirmation surgery'.
+The name change shows that your genitals don't define your sex or gender.

-Feminising bottom surgery may involve a combination of the following procedures:
+Feminising bottom surgery may involve a mixture of the following procedures:

 For people assumed female at birth, masculinising surgeries may include:

-Masculinising bottom surgery may involve a combination of the following procedures:
+Masculinising bottom surgery may involve a mixture of the following procedures:

 Is gender affirming surgery right for me?